Switches Inside An F1 Car

 The Pit: Communicating and Limiting Speed

 Latching functions, like the pushbutton switch that limits an F1 car’s speed in the pit lane, can be performed with other LP Series pushbutton switches, which also come with multiple illumination options.
 The “talk” button is a pushbutton switch requiring a latching function that allows the driver to convey information about the car to the mechanics so changes can be made.
-The “neutral” switch, which puts the car in neutral, is another latching switch, but when held for a long enough time, gives the driver a reverse gear.
+The “neutral” switch, which puts the car in neutral, is another latching switch, but when held for a long enough time it gives the driver a reverse gear.

 Engine Modes Galore

 There are also many rotary switches on an F1 steering wheel, one of which controls the engine modes.
 This rotary switch, called the STAT switch, allows the driver to select the engine mode that best suits his or her situation, whether that’s defending against or overtaking other drivers.
-These options are vast, and the KC Series rotary switch from E-switch provides up to a dozen positions.
+These options are vast, and the KC Series rotary switch from E-Switch provides up to a dozen positions.

 The KC Series rotary switches come with three different actuator options in seven different lengths.
 Bushing options include standard or metric sizes, and contact options include non-shorting, break-before-make or shorting, make-before-break.
 Terminals are also available in silver or gold.